Dual-Transformer Aided Hierarchical Deep Reinforcement Learning for Robust RIS-Assisted Near-Field Communications: SYSTEM MODEL AND PROBLEM FORMULATION

-\section{System Model and Problem Formulation}
+The remainder of this paper is organized as follows.
+Section~\ref{sec:model} introduces the system model and problem formulation.
+Section~\ref{sec:framework} details the proposed DT-HDRL framework, comprising the dual-transformer estimators and the hierarchical control agent.
+Section~\ref{sec:results} presents numerical results and performance analysis.
+Section~\ref{sec:conclusion} concludes the paper.

+\section{SYSTEM MODEL AND PROBLEM FORMULATION}

-In this section, we develop the mathematical model for RIS-assisted NFC and formulate the joint beamfocusing problem for the base station (BS) and RIS.
-We explicitly account for the spherical wave propagation inherent to ELAAs and establish the optimization variables that will be handled by the AI agents.
+In this section, we develop the mathematical model for RIS-assisted NFC and formulate the joint beamfocusing and phase-shift optimization problem.
+To ensure consistency throughout the paper, we adopt the following notation.
+Bold lowercase letters denote vectors, bold uppercase letters denote matrices, and italic letters denote scalars.
+The macro-step and micro-step indices are denoted by $t'$ and $\tau$, respectively, and the effective channel is denoted by $\mathbf{h}_{\text{eff},k}$.

-\subsection{System Model}
+We first describe the BS and RIS configurations, then derive the near-field channel model, and finally state the optimization problem that DT-HDRL is designed to solve.

+\subsection{SYSTEM MODEL}